 Positive Women’s Network challenges HIV and changes women’s lives.
-As a community living with and affected by HIV, we provide leadership on the complex realities of HIV-related health and social issues for women.
+A community living with and affected by HIV, we provide leadership, support and education on HIV-related health, social and prevention initiatives for women.

 Positive Women’s Network envisions a society where women living with HIV can lead lives of health and dignity, free of stigma, discrimination, and violence.

 - Women face complex biological, economic, political, and social vulnerabilities to HIV infection

 - Women living with HIV experience stigma and discrimination based on gender, race, sexuality, and other forms of identity

 - Women who have experienced violence have an increased risk for acquiring HIV, and women living with HIV experience more frequent and severe violence

 - Women have the strength and resilience to determine their health choices

 - Women deserve services that are safe, confidential, non-judgmental,